-- Reach a long-shot - Target your probability of admission is slightly better than even - Probable- your probability of admission is highly likely, but never guaranteed
+- Reach a long-shot; your probability of admission is less than a 30% chance - Target your probability of admission is slightly better than even - Probable- your probability of admission is highly likely, but never guaranteed

 Check your email regularly and feel free to respond to any college information requests as part of the application process.
 When you respond, you are placed on their mailing lists and they will keep you apprised of important information.
 If you receive any additional forms or questionnaires from a college, follow all directions and meet all deadlines.
 Sometimes colleges ask to verify information you have included in your application.
 They may also ask you for additional financial information.